 Assessment of risk to children referred and implementation of protective action when necessary

-Thorough exploration of service needs and discussion of options with clients.
+Thorough exploration of service needs and discussion of options with families

 Facilitation of the provision of additional diagnostic assessment including psychological, medical, etc., as indicated

-Development of a Service Plan with the client
+Development of a Service Plan with the family

-Prompt provision of needed services by referral to an appropriate community resource and client advocacy to insure delivery of the needed services.
+Prompt provision of needed services by referral to an appropriate community resource and family advocacy to insure delivery of the needed services.